midtown-ai/glossary/glossary/b.md

 # Batch

- When the training dataset is large, it needs to be broken into chunks called batch.
-Each batch is then used to build the model.
+ A batch represents all the samples in a dataset.
+When the training dataset is large, it needs to be broken into chunks called [mini-batches].

  ![]( {{site.assets}}/b/epoch_batch_iteration.png ){: width="100%"}